ionic-team/ionic-site/_posts/2014-04-10-welcome-mike.markdown

   <img src="/img/blog/mike-lg.png" alt="Mike Hartington">
 </div>

 Today, we're excited to announce that Mike Hartington ([@mhartington](https://twitter.com/mhartington) on Twitter, [@mhartington](https://github.com/mhartington) on GitHub, and [mhartington](http://forum.ionicframework.com/users/mhartington/activity)  on the Forum) has joined Ionic as a Community Manager!
-If you haven't already interacted with him on the [forum](forum.ionicframework.com), expect to see him there more often.
+If you haven't already interacted with him on the [Forum](forum.ionicframework.com), expect to see him there more often.
 He'll be helping out on a daily basis fielding questions/ideas/suggestions, creating inspirational demos, and of course, sling'n code.

 Mike is a front end web developer, with a background in tradional design.
-Thus, Mike strives to create efficient and performant CSS while as the same time keeping the visual ui in mind (which is great for a design-aware framework like Ionic).
+Thus, Mike strives to create efficient and performant CSS while at the same time keeping the visual UI in mind (which is perfect for a design-aware framework like Ionic).
 He hails from the enterprise world, where he worked on internal mobile applications (built on Ionic, of course!).

-Residing out of Rhode Island, USA, Mike loves playing or building guitars, doing sculpture work and wood carvings.
+Residing out of Rhode Island, USA, Mike loves playing or building guitars, doing sculpture work, and making wood carvings.
 Yep, he's a baddass.

 So with that, help us welcome Mike to the team!